kaste/Package-x-Control/README.md

 ##

-This installs only one command "Package x Control: Dashboard".
-Open the dashboard and you will see all packages that you have on your system.
+The package is not hostile and installs only one command: "Package x Control:
+Dashboard".
+Open the dashboard using the command palette and you will see all packages that you have on your system.

 ![](shot-of-the-board.png)